okfn/okfn.github.com/blog/_posts/2017-07-13-measure-for-measure.md

 ## What is Measure?

-[Measure][measure] is a system for collecting and analyzing metrics from the various internal sources and external platforms we use to do our work and surfacing them in a user-friendly, queryable interface.
+[Measure][measure] is a system that allows us to collect and analyze metrics from the various internal sources and external platforms we use to do our work, and surface them in a user-friendly, queryable interface.
 These include the number of views on our main website, downloads of our libraries from [PyPI][pypi], retweets on Twitter, and form-based records of recent talks we’ve given.
 Like many organizations, we rely